 August 10 @ 2:00 pm - 4:00 pm$10 – $15

-Proudly presented by Friends of the Abbey Museum is the next of our talk series for 2019: “Mephisto” – the greatest Queensland war trophy.
-Greg Czechura, Queensland Museum Research Author and long-time Abbey Museum contributor, will kindly share his fascinating insights into this battle-scarred war trophy.
-Many Queenslanders over the age of 40 years will immediately recognise this magnificent WW1 German-built tank, which for many years guarded the entrance of Queensland Museum and is now the sole-surviving A7V tank in the world.
+Proudly hosted by Abbey Museum Friends is the next of our talk series for 2019: “Mephisto” – the greatest Queensland war trophy.
+Greg Czechura, Queensland Museum research author and long-time Abbey Museum supporter and Friend, will share his fascinating insights into this battle-scarred war trophy.
+Many Queenslanders over the age of 40 years will immediately recognise the magnificent WW1 German-built tank, which for many years guarded the entrance of Queensland Museum and is now the sole-surviving A7V tank in the world.

-The talk will take place in the Abbey Hall on Saturday afternoon (2pm – 4pm), 10th August 2019.
+Join us for this fascinating talk which will take place in the Abbey Hall on Saturday afternoon (2pm – 4pm), 10th August 2019.

 Tickets are $10 for Members, $15 Non-Members and include a delicious afternoon tea!